gcurteanu/EPOSmachinekit/README.md

 ## Module options

 - `master_can_id=<CAN ID>`
   Sets the CAN ID of the master node (the component).
 It is by default 0x7F

 - `slaveid=<slave1>,<slave2>,...,slave<EPOS_MAX_DRIVES>`
   Defines the slaves that are being managed.
 Those are added as MANDATORY slaves in the CiA 302 process, module will NOT start if one of the slaves is not responding or has an error.

 - `heartbeat=<slave1>,<slave2>,...,slave<EPOS_MAX_DRIVES>`
   Defines the heartbeat for each slave (as a CONSUMER).
 The producer side (on the drive itself) needs to be either configured manually or via CDCF and MUST match the value set in order to prevent drives being detected as disconnected.
 Set the hearbeat time for the slave at least as <hb producer time>*1.5 for small values, take into account some amount of jitter will be present

   **NOTE: if a heartbeat is set it WILL be used during the boot process.
 Boot will stop waiting to receive a heartbeat from the slave.
 A zero values disables heartbeat checking**

 - `dcf=<filename>`
   The DCF file name containing the data for configuring the slaves at boot-up time.
 THIS IS MANDATORY (for now, due to code not being 100% right).
   Each defined slaveid must have at least one entry in the file, for example setting the heartbeat producer time (ex for a 50ms heartbeat: 0x1017 0x00 2 0x0032)

 ## Pins / parameters

 - `param slave-count`
   The number of slaves that are being managed

 - `param <driveno>.slave-id`
   The CAN ID of the slave for that particular drive

 - `pin '<driveno>'.enable`
-The pin enables / disables the drive. (not done yet/high priority) When enable goes high, drive seeks to get to the enabled state, clearing all the drive errors in the process When enable goes low, drive is disabled (does a full stop via quickstop automatically?)
+  The pin enables / disables the drive. (not done yet/high priority)
+  When enable goes high, drive seeks to get to the enabled state, clearing all the drive errors in the process
+  When enable goes low, drive is disabled (does a full stop via quickstop automatically?)

 - `pin '<driveno>'.enabled`
   The drive is enabled (?)
 Not implemented.
 Maybe a "ready" signal to indicate presence?

 - `pin '<driveno>'.faulted`
   At least one of the drives is faulted.
-This happens at heartbeat loss OR EMCY frame. (not done yet/high priority) Only way to clear it is via enable to high transition
+This happens at heartbeat loss OR EMCY frame. (not done yet/high priority)
+  Only way to clear it is via enable to high transition

 - `pin '<driveno>'.control_type`
   When 0 drive is in position mode (position command into effect).
   When 1 drive is in velocity mode (velocity command into effect). (not done yet/medium priority)

 - maxvel
 - maxaccel
-Macimal velocity / acceleration values
+  Maximal velocity / acceleration values.
   These are NOT implemented yet (no support for SDOs after startup)

 - `pin '<driveno>'.counts`
   raw encoder / position from the drive

 - `param '<driveno>'.position_scale`
   scale for positioning. position = counts / position-scale

 - `pin '<driveno>'.position_cmd`
   position command (for position control)

 - `pin '<driveno>'.velocity_cmd`
   velocity command (for velocity control) (not implemented yet)

 - `pin '<driveno>'.position_fb`
   position feedback

 - `pin '<driveno>'.velocity_fb`
   velocity feedback (not implemented yet)

 # Internal CANopen objects